gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 }
 ```

-If you integrated with Webpack, execute your Webpack build and find the outputted `.example` CSS class in your `dist` folder.
+If you integrated PostCSS with webpack, execute your webpack build and find the outputted `.example` CSS class in your `dist` folder.
 Otherwise, you can setup [PostCSS CLI](https://github.com/postcss/postcss-cli) to process the CSS file.

 Most of the CSS properties in the `.example` CSS class should have been prefixed (it can vary based on your [Browserslist](https://browsersl.ist/) configuration):